 Illuminating Parliament Hill

-To honour the survivors of residential schools, their families and communities buildings across Canada including the Peace Tower on Parliament Hill will be illuminated in orange from September 30 at 7 p.m. to sunrise on October 1.
+To honour the survivors of residential schools, their families and communities buildings across Canada including the Peace Tower on Parliament Hill will be lit orange throughout the evening of September 30.

 National Commemorative Gathering

-A live broadcast, Remembering The Children: National Day for Truth and Reconciliation 2023 will air from Parliament Hill.
-You can join in person or watch the broadcast online to memorialize children lost to the residential school system.
+A live broadcast, Remembering The Children: National Day for Truth and Reconciliation 2024 will be on APTN and partnering Canadian broadcasters.
+You can watch the broadcast online to memorialize children lost to the residential school system.

 Winnipeg, Manitoba